alo9507/JustKeepClicking/content/blog/race-to-release-part-2/index.md

 They are all correct.

-I happen to be a social dev.
+I happen to be a more social dev.
 My entire career except for a few months has been within pair programming cultures.
 I prefer rabbit holing with my headphones on for hours, getting lunch, then popping up and sharing out the software I grew with a good pairing session.

 My personal preferred work routine would be 3 days pairing and 2 days solo coding.

-Comment your experiences with pair programming below!
-Everything on justkeepclicking is a living document.
+Add other ways you think pair programming may positively or negatively affect TTR below!